ianrust/tubesim/README.md

 Pipe goal left/right;

+Load in images as pattern, test on tube

 Get sound playing in browser so you can actually tell if it's a satisfying pattern

 Make sure timing matches in sim (specifically the "tick" variable)